UNCLASSIFIED (U)

 9 FAM 302.6-2(D)(2) (U) Waivers for Nonimmigrants

 a.
-(U) You may request that a finding of INA 212(a)(3)(B) ineligibility be waived for a nonimmigrant found ineligible under INA 212(a)(3)(B) in a case.
-Such requests must be submitted to the Department with a detailed assessment explaining why a waiver is appropriate and any balancing considerations.
-Where appropriate, the Department will forward the request with a recommendation to Department of Homeland Security (DHS) Washington to grant the waiver.
-You may not request waivers from DHS attachés at post.
+(U) You may request a finding of INA 212(a)(3)(B) ineligibility be waived for a nonimmigrant found ineligible under INA 212(a)(3)(B).
+The waiver request must be submitted to the Department with a detailed assessment explaining why a waiver is appropriate and any balancing considerations.
+Where appropriate, the Department will forward the request with a recommendation to DHS to grant the waiver.
+Do not request waivers from DHS attachés at post.

 b.
 (U) The Department may request a waiver from DHS on its own initiative if it believes a waiver is appropriate under the circumstances in a case.
 The Department will advise you whenever a waiver has been approved, and you must annotate the visa in accordance with 9 FAM 403.9-5.